 Appropriate Accounting Standards as are applicable to the Annual Statement ofAccounts for the financial year ended March 312017had been followed in preparationofthesaid accounts and there were no material departures therefrom requiring anyexplanation;

-The Annual Accounts have been prepared on a going concern basis; and
+The directors had prepared the Annual Accounts on a going concern basis; and

-The Directors have laid down Internal Financial Controls (IFC) to be followed bythe Company and that such IFC are adequate and operating effectively.
+The directors had laid down internal financial controls (IFC) to be followed bythe Company and that such IFC are adequate and operating effectively.

-Secretarial Audit has been conducted by Messrs R B Mandal and Associates PracticingCompany Secretaries appointed by the Board and their report is annexed hereto and markedas Annexure DR-4.
+Secretarial Audit has been conducted by Sumantra Sinha & Associates PracticingCompany Secretaries appointed by the Board and their report is annexed hereto and markedas Annexure DR-4.

 The Company considers its organizational structure to be evolving consistently overtime while continuing with its efforts to follow good HR practices.
 Adequate efforts ofthe staff and management personnel are directed on imparting continuous training toimprove the management practices.

 Industrial relations at all sites ofthe Company remained cordial.

 C. No. of Employees: Manpower employed as at March 31 2017 was 108.